 My boots cost €15 and were good for six months.
 If I bought three more pairs and each pair had a similar lifespan, in theory, I could get four years of walking for €60.
 For a street boot, I find that acceptable.

 However, I must stress once again, I would not gamble my money on a pair of Quechua NH100 if I needed a good solid boot suitable for serious hiking.
 I would rather pay more and invest in another pair of Karrimor hiking boots.
 I know from experience they are hiking boots that are built to last.
 They are superior to Quechua NH100 in every way.
+If you are interested in reading my Karrimor hiking boots review go HERE.

 – – – – –